Usearus/foli-2023/README.md

 -   Add Google Analytics
 -   ChatGPT API
     -   Make job description persistant and automatic on job creation (will make future GPT links easier).
-    -   Sidebar
-    -   Prompts dropdown to start off with
     -   Settings button that shows what info is prefilled from preferences
-    -   Add sheet from GPT button

 -   Spaces
     -   Negotiation Space